ZouYang31/ZouYang31.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 Our work "Causal Data Fusion for Panel Data without Pre-Intervention Period" has been accepted to IC<sup>2</sup>S<sup>2</sup> '25!
+See you all in Sweden.
+- *2025.03*: &nbsp;🗣️🎤 Presented “Causal Data Fusion for Panel Data without Pre-Intervention Period” at the ENAR Spring Meeting.
 - *2024.10*: &nbsp;🎉🎉 My first preprint "Causal Data Fusion for Panel Data without Pre-Intervention Period" is out!.
 - *2024.03*: &nbsp;🎉🎉 Our work has been accepted to IC<sup>2</sup>S<sup>2</sup> '24 oral!